Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Without CAPI and offline syncing:

-- Meta looks cheap but “low quality”
+• Meta looks cheap but “low quality”

-- LinkedIn looks expensive but “safer”
+• LinkedIn looks expensive but “safer”

-With proper signal wiring:
+With proper measurement and signal setup:

-- LinkedIn’s higher costs can be justified (or challenged) with real pipeline data
+• LinkedIn’s higher costs can be justified (or challenged) with real pipeline data

 In other words, tracking maturity changes which platform wins.